 While some doors have closed, others have opened.
 And perhaps one of the most significant new opportunities in the world today is the tax incentives in Puerto Rico.

-In fact, Alex Daley and Louis James, two of my Casey Research colleagues, have already moved to Puerto Rico to take advantage of the tropical weather and low taxes.
+In fact one of my Casey Research colleagues has already moved to Puerto Rico to take advantage of the tropical weather and low taxes.

 Peter Schiff is also moving there.
 He has already moved one of his businesses there and plans to move personally sometime in the future.